 Use a strong password.
 My wifi password is a 54-character work of original fiction with lots of odd characters.
-Yours doesn’t have to be that obnoxious–and ask any of my family members and they’ll tell you my wifi password is obnoxious–but make it at least 12 characters long and mix up the characters a bit–use both upper and lowercase letters, numbers, and punctuation.
-Longer is better.
+Yours doesn’t have to be that obnoxious–and ask any of my family members and they’ll tell you my wifi password is obnoxious.
+Make yours at least 12 characters long.
+Yours doesn’t have to be as obnoxious as mine.
+Just remember, longer is better.
 Much better.

 Use an unassuming network name.
 Don’t be cute and don’t try to be scary, you’ll only draw attention to yourself.
 Also don’t use your house number or address.
 I typically just use what time it was when I set up the router.
 It’s 10:19 as I write, so I’d name the network 1019 if I was building one right now.